3SixtyLab/K.-D.-Nice-website/README.md

-K. D. Nice and 3sixtylab, mission is the showcase relevant music at his best from our time and all times. also, we display personalized music that we recorded ourselves along with that we have a radio station go hard radio on Zen FM the free radio app and we just getting started.
-We're trying to configure all things at all times along with our website, which is a platform for hot music R&B hip-hop and we wanna take this as far as we could peace and thanks for checking us out
+       K. D. Nice and 3sixtylab, mission is to showcase relevant music at its best from our time and all times.
+Also display personalized music that we recorded ourselves, along 3sixtyiab have a radio station "go hard radio" on "Zeno FM the free radio app" and we are just getting started.
+We're trying to configure all things at all times along with our website, which is a platform for hot R&B snd hip-hop, and we wanna take this as far as we could peace and thanks for checking us out.

+Respectfully,

+k.
+D. Nice.